 The FNCA seeks a more comprehensive water analysis and understanding with the application of inter and trans-disciplinary approaches, the integration of ecological, economic, social and cultural dimensions, an improved water governance and citizen participation and a wide cross-collaboration among researchers, stakeholders, decision-makers and the public opinion.

-The FNCA carries out many scientific-technical activities, such as the “Iberian Congress on Water Management and Planning”, held each two years, scientific-technical workshops and publications and the FNCA involvement in national and international research projects.
+The FNCA research team carries out many scientific-technical activities, such as the “Iberian Congress on Water Management and Planning”, held each two years, scientific-technical workshops and publications and the FNCA involvement in national and international research projects around key research lines.
 It also carries out activities with concerned citizen movements, water managers, policy makers and the general public, carries out education and training actions and promotes artistic and recreational activities which contribute to increase the social support to the conservation of water-related ecosystems and associated natural and cultural heritage.